- The Best Soap Bars

 Best for luxury

-From the packaging to the scent, we adore the MOR soap collection.
-They’ll leave your skin soft and your bathroom laced with an indulgent aroma.
-They even make an impressive gift.
+From the packaging to the formula to the scent, we adore the Acqua Di Parma soap collection.
+Not only does this powder soap transform into a rich, velvety foam that leaves skin soft and smooth, but it laces your bathroom with a luxurious, indulgent aroma.